cryptosu-hackathon/protocol/README.md

 			Process should be similar with other wallets.

-	- Run the following command to deploy faucet on rinkeby network
+	- Run the following command to deploy contract on rinkeby network

 		`npx hardhat run scripts/deploy.js --network rinkeby`